alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 their visas, but the ones I've met like research as well, because otherwise they wouldn't have made it to Berkeley.)

+On the other hand, intense self criticism is the first step on the road to depression.
 To say there's angst in academia is an understatement.
-For graduate school, you don't need to look very hard to find the black humor and horror stories.
+You don't need to look very hard to find the black humor and horror stories.
 I've already shared lots of Ph.D.
 Comics above.
 All the things you see in those comics?
 They're real.
-A bit exaggerated, and different people run into different troubles, but it happens.
+A bit exaggerated, and any one student will only run into a fraction of the issues depicted, but it's all true.

 There's also
 [The Ph.D.
 Grind](http://pgbovine.net/PhD-memoir.htm) by Philip Guo.
 It's a